daszkiewiczk/NUWE-Zurich-Cloud-Hackathon/README.md

 ### Database
 DynamoDB table has been created with a primary key of `id` and a sort key of `plate` (composite key).
-This is to allow one client id to own multiple car objects, and to allow for quick lookups of cars by plate.
+This is to allow one client id to own multiple car objects.

-The table has been configured as global.
+The table has been configured as global with two replicas.

 ### Lambda
 Lambda function is invoked on writes to the bucket.
 The function performs the following actions: